umbraco/UmbracoDocs/12/umbraco-cms/reference/common-pitfalls.md

 ## Best practices when using Models Builder

 Extending models should be used to add stateless, local features to models.
 It should not be used to transform content models into view models or manage trees of content.
-You can read more about this in the [Understanding and Extending Models Builder](../../umbraco-cms/reference/templating/modelsbuilder/understand-and-extend.md)
+You can read more about this in the [Understanding and Extending Models Builder Documentation](../../umbraco-cms/reference/templating/modelsbuilder/understand-and-extend.md).